-Both Apex Clearing and Webull register with FINRA and the SEC.
+Both Apex Clearing and Webull are registered with FINRA and the SEC.

 In addition to the governing bodies and insurances listed above, Apex Clearing has taken an extra step to ensure their clients’ financial securities.

-Per the Webull website, it is states that Apex Clearing has an additional insurance policy in place.
+Per the Webull website, it is stated that Apex Clearing has an additional insurance policy in place.

 This policy provides “protection for securities and cash up to an aggregate of $150 million, subject to maximum limits of $37.5 million for any one customer’s securities and $900,000 for any one customer’s cash.
 Similar to SIPC protection, this additional insurance does not protect against a loss in the market value of securities.”

-What this means is that in addition to the protection provided by SIPC and the FDIC, your assets will have another layer of protection through Apex Clearing.
+This means that in addition to the protection provided by SIPC and the FDIC, your assets will have another layer of protection through Apex Clearing.